energy-code/academic/content/post/WFH_C19.md

 # Keep a schedule

 Try to keep the same general schedule you had before changing to working remotely.
-Theoretically this means you have more time in the day because you don't have to commute.
-The lack of commute is one of the best parts of working remotely.
+Theoretically you have more time in the day because you don’t have to commute.
+The lack of commute is one of the best parts of working remotely and might be best used for the extra organization of mindfulness needed in the current situation.

+If your scheduled work (courses, video calls, meetings) allows it you can adjust your schedule to when you do your best work.
+Take a moment for self reflection.
+Are you a morning person?
+A night owl?
+Do you need a break in the afternoon?

 Don't let everything blend together.
 Don't try to wash dishes while on Zoom for a course while making lunch.
 Breaks should be a part of your schedule.
 If you are doing academic work, chances are you need to do [deep work](https://doist.com/blog/deep-work/).
 Try a workflow method, such as those in the [workflow management](#workflow_management) section, to maintain focus and then define breaks.